willcforte/Introduction-to-MuJoCo-Workshop/README.md

-# Introduction to MuJoCo Workshop
+# Introduction to the MuJoCo Simulator Workshop

 This repository contains the presentation and files to accompany a workshop held at the Rutgers N2E Robotics club on February 11th, 2025.